huggingface/diffusers/examples/inference/readme.md

 ## Installing the dependencies

-Before running the scipts, make sure to install the library's dependencies:
+Before running the scripts, make sure to install the library's dependencies:

 ```bash
 pip install diffusers transformers ftfy